-Gum chewing is not permitted in certain areas of the school property as designated.
+Gum chewing is not permitted on school property.

 SUBSTANCE ABUSE

 The Williamsport Area School District does not allow the possession or use of substance abuse products on district property.

 MEDICATION GUIDELINES

 Lycoming Valley recognizes the problems associated with the misuse of drugs and concerns with product tampering and school liability.
 Therefore, any medication brought to or consumed at school by students is considered a serious matter.
 This policy is designed to protect students and to allow provisions for medical care while attending classes.
 It covers non-prescription as well as prescription drugs.